Types of Valves

 There are many functions of valves such as;

-Starting and stopping a fluid flow, and it let pass the process fluid or halt the fluid depending on whether a valve is open or closed.
+- Starting and stopping a fluid flow, and let pass the process fluid or halt the fluid depending on whether a valve is open or closed.

-Throttling the fluid flow like depending on the open percentage of total opening, some of the valves let you throttle the fluid, and if the opening is less than there will be higher throttle.
+- Throttling the fluid flow depending on the open percentage of total opening, some of the valves let you throttle the fluid, and if the opening is less then there will be higher throttle.